brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-22.md

 Parseltongue, furthering the snake allusion in Harry's panicking mind.
-The tone was soft, but the grip told the truth of the man's anger, threatening to pull his arm clean out of its socket if he didn't asphyxiate him first. *"Perhaps I can help?"*
+The tone was soft, but the grip told the truth of the man's anger, threatening to pull his arm clean out of its socket if he didn't asphyxiate him first. "*Perhaps I can help?*"

 The hand at his throat loosened, enough for Harry to make a desperate gasp for air before a new sensation stole it away again.
 It wasn't